Luos-io/Documentation/src/pages/software/json-api.md

 <h1><a href="#json-api" class="header" id="json-api"><img src="../../_assets/img/json-logo.png" width="80px"> / JSON API</a></h1>

 The <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formated data</a> is very common and widely used by many programming languages.
 Luos allows you to convert low-level Luos information into JSON objects, enabling conventional programming languages to easily interact with your device.<br/>
-To do that, you must add a specific app container called a [Gate](./containers_list/gate.md) on your device.
+To do that, you must add a specific app service called a [Gate](./services_list/gate.md) on your device.

 ## How to start using the JSON API
-Before using your device through JSON, you have to be connected to the communication flow depending on the node type hosting your Gate container.<br/>
+Before using your device through JSON, you have to be connected to the communication flow depending on the node type hosting your Gate service.<br/>
 Then you can start the Gate by sending:
 ```JSON
 {"detection": {}}\r